-And be sure you have the show hard drive and external disks checked.
+And be sure you have the show external disks checked.

-Then your WD Elements drive should show up on your desktop
+Then your WD Elements external drive should show up on your desktop.

 b.
 Check your USB cable.
 Try a USB cable you know works.
-It’s surprising how often a dud cable can cause your external hard drive not to show up.
+It’s surprising how often a dud cable can cause your Elements USB drive not to show up.

 c.
 Try plugging in your WD Elements drive into another USB port on your Mac.

 d.
 Shutdown and restart your Mac.
 This will clear any software problems on your USB ports.